-As CA/HWRC sites are places where members of the public may meet in numbers, the closing of sites should be considered until Social Distancing is relaxed (but, please see above example under change management regards bulky wastes and also in the same section on reopening of HWRC/CA sites).
+As CA/HWRC sites are places where members of the public may meet in numbers, the closing of sites should be considered until Social Distancing is relaxed (but, please see above example under change management regards bulky wastes).
 If there is necessity and it is essential for CA/HWRC sites remain open, then in addition to the above general measures:

 - Issue instructions to site employees aimed at reducing the risk of transmission from those third parties using sites.
-Minimise face to face contact - keep mobile plant windows closed, and if you must speak directly maintain at least 2m separation etc. The use of floor markings (tape or similar) or cones around containers may assist - Issue instructions to cease assisting members of the public with wastes, keep Social Distance from members of the public to reduce the risk of transmission (note most CA/HWRC sites are contracted to local authorities and contact should be made with the authority as regards such measures) - Items such as handrails on access steps to containers and other frequently touched surfaces and items should be cleaned frequently
+Minimise face to face contact - keep mobile plant windows closed, and if you must speak directly maintain at least 2m separation etc. The use of floor markings (tape or similar) or cones around containers may assist here - Issue instructions to cease assisting members of the public with wastes, keep Social Distance from members of the public to reduce the risk of transmission (note most CA/HWRC sites are contracted to local authorities and contact should be made with the authority as regards such measures) - Items such as handrails on access steps to containers and other frequently touched surfaces and items should be cleaned frequently